-- BE ON TIME to school, to classes and activities every day.

-- KEEP THEIR CELL PHONE IN THEIR LOCKER all day, every day.

-- RESPECT ADULTS AND PEERS.

-- CARE FOR SCHOOL PROPERTY AND TECHNOLOGY.
+- BE ON TIME to school, to classes and activities every day. - KEEP THEIR CELL PHONE IN THEIR LOCKER all day, every day. - RESPECT ADULTS AND PEERS. - CARE FOR SCHOOL PROPERTY AND TECHNOLOGY.

 - FOLLOW RULES AND DIRECTIONS.

 - REPORT TO AND REMAIN IN ASSIGNED AREAS.

-- GET A WRITTEN PASS to leave the room unless visiting the restroom.
+- HAVE A PASS AND/OR PERMISSION to leave the room.

 - BE IN FULL, CORRECT UNIFORM every day.

-- ATTEND THE ENTIRE DAY OF SCHOOL every day.
+- ATTEND A FULL DAY OF SCHOOL every day.

 - LIVE THE CORE VALUES.

-- CONTRIBUTE TO A SAFE, SUPPORTIVE LEARNING ENVIRONMENT.
+- CONTRIBUTE TO A SAFE, SUPPORTIVE LEARNING ENVIRONMENT FOR ALL.

 - WORK HARD in class.

-- ARRIVE APPROPRIATELY DRESSED AND PREPARED for class.
+- ARRIVE PREPARED for class.

 - PARTICIPATE in all class activities.

-- COMPLETE HIGH-QUALITY HOMEWORK for every class, every night.
+- COMPLETE HIGH-QUALITY HOMEWORK every night.